 Rights mean nothing when they are ignored. or when – if you stand up for yourself, you can be given notice on a whim, with no reason.
 And – I do understand.
 That’s because I am clever, not stupid.

-At this point I was throwing up over my keyboard, horridly watching my Nando’s chicken being regurgitated, as I read the words, “That’s because I am clever, not stupid”
+At this point I was throwing up over my keyboard, horridly watching my Nando’s being regurgitated, as I read the words, “That’s because I am clever, not stupid”

 Conversation simplified